-Welder Degree and Certificate Training
+Welder Certificate and Degree Training

-- Operate in compliance with specific codes
+- Work in compliance with specific codes

 - Work with certain metal thicknesses

-- Work with various types of welds
+- Work with certain kinds of welds

-- Operate in compliance with contract specifications
+- Operate based on contract specifications

 Points to Ask Welder Trade Schools